JacobBHartman/taj/README.md

 ## Purpose

 The purpose of this project is to give Taos Bootcampers the opportunity to work with many different concepts and technologies.
-This project will use Amazon's AWS as its cloud provider though the primary concepts are easily transferable to any Cloud provider.
+This project will use Amazon Web Services (AWS) as its cloud provider though the primary concepts are easily transferable to any Cloud provider.

-In this project you will implement a simple Kubernetes cluster running a simple web application.
+In this project you will implement a simple Kubernetes cluster running a simple web application (Python Flask).
 The webserver will run Nginx.
-A Jenkins server will be used to set up and orchestrate the deploment of the cluster at scale.
+A Jenkins server will be used to set up and orchestrate the deployment of the cluster at scale.
+Docker will be used for the containers

-## Prompt and Answers
+## Prompt

 ### Week 1
 Our goal is to learn more about setting up and deploying a Kubernetes cluster running Jenkins on EC2.
 This will be done using a tool called `kops` by creating one pod running three free-tier nodes.

-#### 1.0: Get on AWS and create a developer (dev) server
+#### 1.0: AWS dev Server

+> Go to the AWS website and create yourself a developer (dev) server.
+You do not have to spin up anything that is fancy, just something that will allow you to compartmentalize development for this project.

 - [ ] Create an AWS account
 - [ ] Create a dev server
 ..- [ ] Launch an EC2 instance